phhsmith/Rstat_projet/Markdown.md

 ## LENGTH      0      0     0
 ## HEADC       0      0     0
 ```
+The p values indicated here are rounded to zero because they are all well under 0.05.
+All t-tests significantly indicate correlation.

 Correlations between baby weight, height, and head circumference, without Bonferroni correction: